 K(Kristin)Prevallet (M.A., PhD) is an interdisciplinary conceptual poet, performer, teacher, and practitioner of healing arts.
-Her work is informed by the syntaxes of biodiversity, sacred geometry, somatic healing, innovative poetics, and conceptual art.
+Her work is informed by the syntaxes of biodiversity, sacred geometry, somatic healing, innovative poetics, and public art.
+For the past 20 years, she has been creating an archive of poems and performances which call out social and political injustices while embodying radical language practices & formal experiments.

-She is the author of eight books and numerous chapbooks including Everywhere Here and in Brooklyn (Belladonna Collaborative, 2012), I, Afterlife: Essay in Mourning Time (Essay Press, 2007), and Shadow, Evidence, Intelligence (Factory School, 2007).
+She is the author of eight books and numerous chapbooks including Everywhere Here and in Brooklyn (Belladonna Collaborative), I, Afterlife: Essay in Mourning Time (Essay Press), and Shadow, Evidence, Intelligence (Factory School).
 Her work has appeared in numerous anthologies including The Body In Language (edited by Edwin Torres, Counterpath Press, 2019), I’ll Drown My Book: Conceptual Writing By Women (Les Figues Press), and Women Poets on Mentorship (University of Iowa Press).

 For her graduate work at the University at Buffalo she catalogued the archive of the poet Helen Adam, and edited a volume of her work, A Helen Adam Reader, published by the National Poetry Foundation.
 She received a PhD from the University of Glouchestershire (UK) for her most recent work, Medicines of Language: Ecosomatic Poetics and Embodied Practice.

-Recently, her work has been featured in Guernica Magazine, The Boston Review, The New Republic, Spoon River Review, The New Republic, and The Chicago Review, and the Brooklyn Rail, to name a few.
+Recently, her work has been featured in Guernica Magazine, The Boston Review, The New Republic, Spoon River Review, and The Chicago Review, and the Brooklyn Rail, to name a few.

 Aside from poetry, she has published two books about the connections between the body, healing, and language: Trance Poetics and Visualize Comfort: Healing and the Unconscious Mind.